How My Light Is Spent

 Will this unlikely duo succeed in turning each other's world upside down?

-How My Light Is Spent is a funny, hopeful play about loneliness, longing and being left behind.
+Alan Harris's play How My Light Is Spent is a funny, hopeful drama about loneliness, longing and being left behind.
 Winner of the Judges' Award in the 2015 Bruntwood Prize for Playwriting, it premiered in 2017 at the Royal Exchange Theatre, Manchester, in a co-production with Sherman Theatre and Theatre by the Lake, Keswick.

 'Alan Harris's clever, poignant play reads like an epic poem, its urgent dialogue and scene-setting narration weaving seamlessly together, its simple language belying the play's depth of content... a subtle, compelling, and beautifully crafted work'The Reviews Hub